dhillonfarms/randomCode/networking.md

   - NAT GW must be created in public subnet.
   - NAT GW does not have SG, so traffic must be controlled thru NACLs
   - Source/Destination checks must be disabled for NAT instances
+  - NAT gateways support up to 55,000 simultaneous connections to each destination per minute.
+If this threshold is crossed, new connections to that destination fail and the ErrorPortAllocation metric for the NAT gateway increases in Amazon CloudWatch.
+  - To resolve port allocation errors, you can do the following:
+    - Create a NAT gateway in each Availability Zone, and then distribute your clients across Availability Zones.
+Route traffic to the internet using a NAT gateway in the same Availability Zone as your client to reduce cross Availability Zone data charges.
+    - If you noticed an increase in the IdleTimeoutCount metric in CloudWatch, configure your application or private instance to close idle connections so the NAT gateway can allocate the source port to new connections.
+    - Limit the number of connections that your clients can make to a single destination.
+    - If traffic is going to an Amazon Simple Storage Service (Amazon S3) or Amazon DynamoDB public IP in the same Region, use a gateway VPC endpoint instead of a NAT gateway.
+There are no data processing or hourly charges for using gateway VPC endpoints.
+    - If traffic is going to a public IP for an AWS service that supports interface VPC endpoints, use an interface VPC endpoint instead of a NAT gateway.
 - VPC Secondary Blocks
   - Secondary CIDR blocks can be added to the VPC
   - The secondary CIDR block must not overlap with existing CIDR or peered VPC CIDR